spectrocloud/librarium/styleguide/spectro-cloud-style-guide.md

 ### Simplicity Assumption

+Our technology and workflows are complicated.
+Yes, our product improves the experience and greatly reduces the challenges encountered with Kubernetes.
+However, at the end of the day, these are complicated workflows.
 Avoid injecting assumptions into the text.
 Readers find it frustrating to read the documentation that states an action or set of actions is easy.
 Show compassion to the reader and make it “easy” by providing clear and concise guidance.
 Omit the subjective terms.

 | Good  ✅                                                               | Bad ❌                                                               |
 |------------------------------------------------------------------------------|------------------------------------------------------------------------------|